 - Set aside some lemon zest and roasted garlic cloves for garnish if you like.

 - While the garlic is roasting in the oven, rinse the chickpeas with cold water.

-- Place them in a bowl and fill the bowl with cold water.Use you fingers to gently rub the skins off of the chick peas.
+- Place them in a bowl and fill the bowl with cold water.Use your fingers to gently rub the skins off of the chickpeas.
 The transparent skins should float to the top.
 Discard them.